sanderzegers/wireshark-chocolate-doom-dissector/README.md

 ## Requirements

-Tested with Wireshark 3.2.7 and Chocolate Doom 3.0.0.
+Tested with Wireshark 3.2.7 and Chocolate Doom 3.0.0 and Crispy Doom 5.9.2.

 ## Install instructions